Houston Faces Another Threat: Damaged Refineries Spewing Toxic Fumes

 Indeed, that lines up with what locals say is happening in the wake of Harvey.

-Houston-area resident Stephanie Thomas told Houston Press “something powerful” hit her nostrils early Sunday, describing the smell “like burnt rubber with a hint of something metallic thrown in.”
+On Sunday, Houston-area resident Stephanie Thomas told Houston Press “something powerful” hit her nostrils, describing the smell “like burnt rubber with a hint of something metallic thrown in.”

 Bryan Parras, a nonprofit worker who often visits Manchester, a community that lies near several chemical plants, told the paper he was certain the pollution was affecting him.

-Note: This story has been updated with information about the “shelter in place” orders in La Porte and Shoreacres.